 That is why our Microsoft Office add-in idea comes from real pain points we were experiencing ourselves!
 As former consultants, we could not stand anymore the loss of efficiency they were facing when copy-pasting and reformatting on Excel and Powerpoint.
 We started creating macros to help our teammates.
 Then we tested the prototype with early users : the virality of use of the prototype convinced us to code a real powerful software add-in.
 Design thinking does not stop there in a growth mindset framework: our users can still submit improvement ideas and we carefully analyse them.
 We keep on working with the five steps of a Design Thinking Sprint!

-The last intervention we want to share with you is from Sophie Heller (BNP Paribas Chief Operating Officer of Retail Banking & Services).
+The last intervention we want to share with you is from Sophie Heller (Chief Operating Officer of Retail Banking & Services at a Major European Bank).
 She insisted on the fact that the “digitalization” of a company does not mean “dehumanization”.
-This echoes with Microsoft’s ambition to “amplify ingenuity” and it means for BNP: more efficiency at work, a smoother interface for the clients (reinventing their experience) and high performing data management.
-At BNP, some countries like Belgium have decided to be “agile at scale”, meaning they push the implementation of new ways of working to the max.
+This echoes with Microsoft’s ambition to “amplify ingenuity” and it means for the bank: more efficiency at work, a smoother interface for the clients (reinventing their experience) and high performing data management.
+At this major bank, some countries like Belgium have decided to be “agile at scale”, meaning they push the implementation of new ways of working to the max.

 All the teams face three obstacles when wanting to be agile: the acceleration of the cycles that is hard to get, the silos that need to be broken and the acceptance of the right to fail.
 Sophie Heller shared some tips on how to manage the change with the teams: deliver frequently to the client in order to improve more frequently their offer, set a pain point collection system & build a strong feedback culture.